Group

 \[a-b = a+(-b).\]

-GRP#PROP-IVO.
+Proposition 4.
 Involutivity of Inversion.

 Let $G$ be a group.
-For any $a\in G$,
+For any $a \in G$,

 \[(a^{-1})^{-1} = a.\]

-GRP#PROP-ADST.
+Proposition 5.
 Antidistributivity of Inversion.

 Let $G$ be a group.
-For any $a$, $b\in G$,
+For any $a$, $b \in G$,

 \[(ab)^{-1} = b^{-1}a^{-1}.\]

-If $M$ is a monoid, then $\inv M$ is a group.
+For any monoid $M$, $\inv M$ is a group.